 Reports of a major WhatsApp security loophole — one that allowed for spyware to be installed on Android and iOS devices — have been confirmed.
-Thankfully, though, the problem has been fixed in app updates released in the last few days.
+Thanks to a recent release, the problem has been fixed, so all you need to know is how to update WhatsApp.

 How to update WhatsApp on Android